nzqo/sensession/README.md

 - Common CSI processing methods
 - A helper submodule for long-running experiments (Campaigns)
 - Campaign (de-)serialization, allowing to rerun failed parts of campaigns
+- Training scripts to replicate our ML experiments on four models under `har-train-scripts`

 ## Initial Setup